Red Lands Water System Project – Jamaica

 • Begin Weekly Planning Meetings for Project Design and Management and Grant Writing

-• Create Timeline/Action Plan For Project
+• Create a Timeline/Action Plan For Project

 • Secure Land For Tank Construction